rdsea/bigdataplatforms/tutorials/nifi/README.md

 #### Services

 - **MySQL setting**
-  Assume that you have a relational database, say MySQL in the following example.
-You can setup it to have the following configuration:
+  Assume that we have a relational database, say MySQL in the following example.
+We can setup it to have the following configuration:
   - Enable binary logging feature in MySQL (see https://dev.mysql.com/doc/refman/5.7/en/replication-howto-masterbaseconfig.html and https://snapshooter.com/learn/mysql/enable-and-use-binary-log-mysql).
 For example,
     ```
     server-id =1